By Joy Keller

 Engine: same as Mini 850

 The Mini Van was introduced in 1960 as a commercial vehicle primarily intended for light delivery work.
 Accommodations were sparse, and the wheelbase was longer than a standard Mini, even though the running gear was almost identical.
 Late in 1960, a Woodie version of the van, called the Austin Countryman, was introduced (the Morris version was called the Traveller).
 It had wood trim around the back of the body and on the twin rear doors.
 This more accommodating version of the van had a rear seat and similar interior trim to an 850 sedan.
 The Countryman proved to be popular in the U.S. and many were sold.
+If you’re planning to book a rental van or a 3 day cash auto rental, you may consider these options.

 Mini Pickup, 1961-1967